Steps to Automating Security in Kubernetes Pipelines

 Step 1: Implement Infrastructure as Code (IaC)

 Implementing Infrastructure as Code (IaC) using tools like Terraform or Ansible is the foundation of secure Kubernetes pipelines.
 By defining and provisioning infrastructure consistently, you establish a reliable and reproducible environment.
-Emphasise security best practices during infrastructure creation, such as enforcing secure network configurations, enabling encryption, and configuring robust firewalls.
+Emphasize security best practices during infrastructure creation, such as enforcing secure network configurations, enabling encryption, and configuring robust firewalls.

 Step 2: Employ Container Scanning